Terms and Conditions: Data Maturity Matters Consortium

 10. Governing Law

-These Terms shall be governed by and construed in accordance with the laws of England, without regard to its conflict of law provisions.
+These Terms shall be governed by and construed in accordance with the laws of England.

 11. Contact Information